Selim-rtx/GenAI_Local_LLM_Nvidia_Langchain/README.md

-# Implementation of a local LLM-based contextual chatbot with LangChain and Nvidia AI Endpoints for healthcare sector
+# Implementation of a local LLM-based contextual chatbot with RAG using LangChain and Nvidia AI Endpoints for healthcare sector
 * This project aims to propose a chatbot designed according to privacy by design principles to avoid sending sensitive data outside the device in healthcare sector.

 ## Description